PaulieScanlon/node-tiny-template/README.md

 `-e` Entry: This is an array within a config object in the config file.

 `-d` Directory: This is the name of the directory to make.
-If no `'name'` key is defined in the config object Tiny Template will name your file using name passed in on the `'-d'` flag.
+If no `'name'` key is defined in the config object Tiny Template will name your file using whatever you passed in on the `'-d'` arg.

 The above example will create a file called `'app-component'` in a directory called `'app-component'`